fgcsl/BGA/README.md

     ```
     $ mkdir medusa_out
     ```
-3. Make a new folder Ref then download chromosome and plasmid reference data and Merge Chromosome and Plasmid and save it as full genome.
+3. Inside medusa_out directory create a new folder Ref then download chromosome and plasmid reference data and Merge Chromosome and Plasmid and save it as full genome.
 If reference have 2 choromosome only then you can merge and save it full genome or if 3-4 plasmid then also do same merege all and make it full genome.
     ```
+    $ cd medusa_out
+    $ mkdir Ref
-    $ cat Ref_A45_chr.fasta Ref_A45_p.fasta > Ref_A45_full.fasta
+    $ cat Ref_A45_chr.fasta Ref_A45_p.fasta > medusa_out/Ref/Ref_A45_full.fasta
     Ref_A45_chr.fasta Ref_A45_plasmid.fasta reference file yoy can download it from NCBI (https://www.ncbi.nlm.nih.gov/genome/169?genome_assembly_id=901025)
     ```
 4. Copy the scaffolds file to current directory (scaffolds.fasta from the spades directory)